WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 If your document or article contains only one table, the table doesn't need a caption.
 However, ensure that the table succeeds the [introductory statement](#introductory-sentences).

 But if your document or article contains more than one table in close proximity to each other, include a caption for each table.
+Write the caption in the form: "Table *number*. *Description*".
+Use sentence case capitalization and don't insert a period at the end.

+While referring to a table, refer to it by its number.
+For example, *Enter the values as shown in table 3.* Don't capitalize *table* unless it starts a sentence.

 ## Table formatting